Windrow composting: Specific applications

 Molasses-based distilleries all over the world generate large amount of effluent termed as spent wash or vinasse.
 For each liter of alcohol produced, around 8 liters of effluent is generated.
 This effluent has chemical oxygen demand (COD) of 1,50,000 PPM and biochemical oxygen demand (BOD) of 60,000 PPM and even more.
 This effluent needs to be treated and the only effective method for conclusive disposal is by composting.

 Sugar factories generate pressmud / cachaza during the process and the same has about 30% fibers as carbon and has large amounts of water.
 This pressmud is dumped on prepared land in the form of 100 meters long windrows of 3 meters x 1.5 meters and spent wash is sprayed on the windrow while the windrow is being turned.
-These machines help consume spent wash of about 2.5 times of the volume of the pressmud, which means that 100 meters of windrow accommodates about 166 MT of pressmud and uses about 415 m³ of spent wash in 50 days.
+These machines help consume spent wash of about 2.5 times of the volume of the pressmud, which means that 100 meters of windrow accommodates about 166 MT of pressmud and uses about 415 m^{3} of spent wash in 50 days.

 Microbial Culture (organic solution) TRIO COM-CULT is used about 1 kg per MT of pressmud for fast de-composing of the spent wash.
 Hundreds of thousands of square meters of spent wash is being composted all over the world in countries like India, Colombia, Brazil, Thailand, Indonesia, South Africa etc.

 The compost yard has to be prepared in such a way that the land is impervious and does not allow the liquid effluent to pass down into the earth.
 The compost thus generated is of excellent quality and is rich in nutrients.